Clare Crawley Claps Back At Ex ‘Bachelor’ Juan Pablo Galavis After He Insults The Men From Her Season

-After former Bachelor Juan Pablo Galavis poked fun online about the ages of some of the men on his ex Clare Crawley’s new season of The Bachelorette, she clapped back with her own tweet.
+After former Bachelor star Juan Pablo Galavis took to Twitter to poke fun at ages of some of the men on his ex Clare Crawley’s new season of The Bachelorette, she clapped back with a message of her own.

-At 38-years-old, Crawley is one of the oldest Bachelorettes the nation has seen in a long time.
-She first made her reality television debut on Galavis’ controversial season of The Bachelor in 2013, finishing in second place.
-The cast list of Crawley’s ongoing season has been released publicly, along with some of the men’s ages.
-While some of the men are in their 30’s like Crawley, many are a lot younger.
-This is a detail that Galavis pointed out in a tweet on Saturday.
+The cast of Crawley’s season has been released publicly, along with her suitors’ ages.
+While some of the men are in their 30’s, many are much younger.
+The franchise decided to go with an older lead this season instead of picking one of the women from Peter Weber’s season of The Bachelor.
+The reason behind this controversial decision was to encourage more maturity on the show after fans complained of too much drama and not enough focus on relationships last season.
+At 38-years-old, Crawley is one of the oldest Bachelorettes the nation has seen.

+This is the detail that Galavis pointed out in a tweet on Saturday.

 Crawley wasted no time in sharing her response.